ni/nimi-python/docs/nidmm/functions.rst

     Configures the A, B, and C parameters for a custom RTD.

-    :param rtd_a: Specifies the Callendar-Van Dusen A coefficient for RTD scaling when RTD Type parameter is set to Custom in the :py:func:`nidmm.configure_rtd_type` function.
-The default is 3.9083e-3
+    :param rtd_a: Specifies the Callendar-Van Dusen A coefficient for RTD scaling when RTD Type parameter is set to Custom in the niDMM\_ConfigureRTDType function.
-        (Pt3851)
+        The default is 3.9083e-3 (Pt3851)
     :type rtd_a: ViReal64
-    :param rtd_b: Specifies the Callendar-Van Dusen B coefficient for RTD scaling when RTD Type parameter is set to Custom in the :py:func:`nidmm.configure_rtd_type` function.
-The default is -5.775e-7
+    :param rtd_b: Specifies the Callendar-Van Dusen B coefficient for RTD scaling when RTD Type parameter is set to Custom in the niDMM\_ConfigureRTDType function.
-        (Pt3851).
+        The default is -5.775e-7 (Pt3851).
     :type rtd_b: ViReal64
-    :param rtd_c: Specifies the Callendar-Van Dusen C coefficient for RTD scaling when RTD Type parameter is set to Custom in the :py:func:`nidmm.configure_rtd_type` function.
-The default is -4.183e-12
+    :param rtd_c: Specifies the Callendar-Van Dusen C coefficient for RTD scaling when RTD Type parameter is set to Custom in the niDMM\_ConfigureRTDType function.
-        (Pt3851).
+        The default is -4.183e-12 (Pt3851).
     :type rtd_c: ViReal64